PureFallen/NGSPSECount/README.md

 ## Script only allows for one Auto Chat to be set per Event Type at the same time

 This is mostly a simplicity decision at the moment.
 It would not be hard to add support for several messages to look for, but it rather hit performance of the script and seems unnecessary.

+## Other Types of Meseta Gain count as Enemy Kill

+As gaining Meseta is the used indicator for an enemy kill, the amount of killed enemies may be wrong when receiving Meseta inside a PSE Burst.
+Most likely this will happen if you:

+- Cleaning up Inventory/Storages during PSE Burst
+- Clear a Task which Rewards N-Meseta

+This could be fixed by checking the ActionType `[Pickup]` if this really becomes to big of an issue.
+For now it is cut out due to simplicity.

 ## Different Encodings for the Logfiles varying in Windows Version and Game Version